ahmadalwy3/ahmadalwy3/Static-filter-syntax.md

 #### HOSTS files

 uBO can also parse HOSTS file-like resources.
+All hostname entries from a HOSTS file resource from uBO's point of view will be syntactically equivalent to a filter of the form `||hostname^`.

 However, this creates an ambiguity with ABP filter syntax, which is pattern-based.
-For exemple, consider the following filter entry:
+For example, consider the following filter entry:

     example.com

 ABP filter syntax dictates that this is interpreted as "block network requests which URL contains `example.com` at any position".

-However if the entry comes from a HOSTS file, the interpretation must be "block network requests to the site `example.com`".
+However in uBO the interpretation will be "block network requests to the site `example.com` and all of its subdomains" -- i.e. equivalent to `||example.com^`.

-So in uBO, any entry which can be read as a valid hostname, will be assumed to be a HOSTS file entry.
-If ever you want such filter to be parsed as an ABP filter, just add a wildcard at the end:
+So in uBO, any pattern which can be wholly read as a valid hostname, will be assumed to be equivalent to a filter of the form `||example.com^`.
+If ever you want such filter to be syntactically parsed according to ABP's interpretation, just add a wildcard at the end:

     example.com/*